 But not all of these products are safe for use and properly manufactured.
 Unfortunately, there is a huge number of defective, faulty, and otherwise dangerous products manufactured by foreign companies.
 But is there any legal recourse against foreign manufacturers or distributors of defective products that cause injuries, illness, and even deaths in the U.S.?

-This is the question we asked our Sherman Oaks product liability attorney at the Mancini & Associates.
+This is the question we asked our California product liability attorney at Mancini & Associates.

 Do American consumers who have been injured by defective products made and distributed by foreign companies have to pay for their medical bills and other damages from their own pocket?
 Or is there actually a way to hold foreign manufacturers liable for your injuries and damages?